Satvik2101/portfolio/resume.md

 ### ***Head of Tech Team***, TEDxDTU, [Github](https://github.com/TEDxDTU) | [Website](https://tedxdtu.in/) | [Play Store](https://play.google.com/store/apps/details?id=in.tedxdtu.flutter_app&pli=1) \Date{Dec 2021 - Present}
 \textbf{\textcolor{gray}{Flutter | Firebase Auth | Firestore | MongoDB | Mongoose | AWS | GCP}}

-- Led the development of the mobile app in Flutter, and oversaw the development of the Website in Next.js
+- Led the development of a dynamic mobile app using Flutter and oversaw the creation of a responsive website with Next.js, delivering a seamless cross-platform experience for users.
-- Contributed extensively to the backend code in Node.js
+- Made substantial contributions to the backend codebase, utilizing Node.js to enhance the platform's functionality and performance.
-- Set up AWS EC2 as a server for hosting the website, and configured SSL certificates for the domain using Let's Encrypt, and moved the live website to GCP Compute Engine to scale it.
-Used nginx as a reverse proxy to route requests to the Node.js code.
+- Successfully set up and configured AWS EC2 as a server for hosting the website.
+Implemented SSL certificates using Let's Encrypt to ensure secure communication and later migrated the live website to GCP Compute Engine for scalable performance.
+- Utilized nginx as a reverse proxy to efficiently route requests to the Node.js backend.
-- The website served 400,000 HTTP requests, had 8k unique IP addresses making requests, and 1.5k registered users in a span of 20 days.
-2/3rds of the tickets for the event were sold on the website
+- Witnessed remarkable user engagement within a short span of 20 days, with the website serving 400,000 HTTP requests, accommodating 8k unique IP addresses, and garnering 1.5k registered users.
+Notably, 2/3rds of the event tickets were sold on the website, attesting to its impact and success.

 *This Resume was generated by a [script](https://github.com/Satvik2101/resume_creator).*